 - A. Grounds for Consideration En Banc.
-A majority of the administrative law judges may order that a matter of law be considered by all the judges sitting en banc where (1) consideration by all the judges is necessary to serve or maintain uniformity of its decisions, or (2) when the proceeding involves a question of exceptional importance and public concern. - B. Quorum and Presiding Judge.
+A majority of the administrative law judges may order that a matter of law be considered by all the judges sitting en banc where (1) consideration by all the judges is necessary to serve or maintain uniformity of the Court's decisions, or (2) when the proceeding involves a question of exceptional importance and public concern. - B. Quorum and Presiding Judge.
 When the administrative law judges sit en banc, a majority of the judges constitutes a quorum.
 A concurrence of a majority of the judges sitting is necessary for a decision.
-The Chief Administrative Law Judge shall preside at all en banc proceedings and in his absence, the administrative law judge next senior in service and who is present shall preside. - C. Petition for Consideration En Banc.
-No later than forty-five (45) days after the assignment of a case by the Chief Administrative Law Judge to an administrative law judge, a party may suggest the appropriateness of consideration of a matter en banc by filing a petition with the clerk of the Court.
-No response to the petition shall be required unless ordered by the assigned judge or by a majority of the judges.
+The Chief Administrative Law Judge shall preside at all en banc proceedings and, in his absence, the next senior administrative law judge who is present shall preside.

+C. Petition for Consideration En Banc.

-The presiding administrative law judge in a case may also request en banc consideration at any time during the proceedings.
-After receipt of the petition or request, the clerk will immediately circulate to the administrative law judges a vote sheet with the petition seeking an en banc hearing attached.
-No vote of the judges need be taken to determine whether the cause should be heard en banc unless a judge, within ten (10) days of receipt of the vote sheet, notifies the clerk in writing of his request for a vote of the judges on the suggestion.
-If no poll is requested, the Chief Administrative Law Judge will issue an order which bears the notation that no judge requested a poll.
-If a poll is requested and the hearing en banc is granted or denied, the Chief Administrative Law Judge will issue an order reflecting the decision.
+- 1. By Party.
+Within forty-five (45) days after the assignment of a case, a party may request that a matter be heard en banc by filing a petition with the Clerk of Court.
+No response to the petition shall be required unless ordered by the assigned judge or by a majority of the judges. - 2.
+By Judge.
+The presiding administrative law judge may also request en banc consideration at any time during the proceedings. - 3.
+Vote.
+After receipt of the petition or request by a judge, the Clerk of Court will immediately circulate to the administrative law judges a vote sheet with the petition or request attached.
+No vote of the judges need be taken to determine whether the cause should be heard en banc unless a judge, within ten (10) days of receipt of the vote sheet, notifies the Clerk of Court in writing of their request for a vote.
+If no vote is requested, the Chief Administrative Law Judge will issue an order stating that no judge requested a vote and the petition is denied.
+If a vote is requested and a majority of the judges vote to hear the matter en banc, then the Chief Administrative Law Judge will issue an order granting the petition or request.

 - D. Procedure.
-En banc consideration in an individual case is limited to only the particular issue(s) of law which meet the criteria set forth in paragraph A of this Rule 70.
-Upon a majority of the administrative law judges ordering a matter to be considered by the judges sitting en banc, notice will be given to the parties of the issue(s) under consideration.
+En banc consideration in an individual case is limited to only the particular issue(s) of law which meet the criteria set forth in subsection A of this Rule.
+Once the petition or request is granted, notice will be given to the parties of the issue(s) under consideration and the date of the hearing, if any.
 The parties may be required to file briefs and may be allowed to present oral argument on the issue(s).
 After the hearing, the Chief Administrative Law Judge will assign the authorship responsibility for the opinion. - E. En Banc Consideration Interlocutory.
 En banc consideration of a matter of law in a contested case or appellate case is an interlocutory measure.
-It is dispositive of the limited issue(s) addressed, but the decision is not final and conclusive until all factual issues and remaining legal issues in the contested case, or all issues in the appellate case, are resolved by the final order of the administrative law judge assigned to preside over the hearing in the case.
+It is dispositive of the limited issue(s) addressed, but the decision is not final and conclusive until all factual issues and remaining legal issues in the contested case, or all issues in the appellate case, are resolved by the final order of the administrative law judge assigned to the case.
 Parties have no direct right of appeal from an en banc decision.
 Any appeal must follow the issuance of the final order on the merits of the case. - F. Effect of an En Banc Order.
-The issue(s) addressed in en banc decisions by the administrative law judges are binding upon all individual administrative law judges in all subsequent cases, unless a majority of the judges determine otherwise.
+The resolution(s) of the issue(s) addressed in en banc decisions by the administrative law judges are binding upon all individual administrative law judges in all subsequent cases, unless a majority of the judges determine otherwise.